ClaudiaTam/S461F_DS_Project/README.md

    - For Wins user, you can refer to this link below:
    - https://www.youtube.com/watch?v=oO6UeweyXnw
 # Usage
-I recommend use PyCharm, it is much easier than vscode haha
+I recommend to use PyCharm, it is much more convenient than vscode haha

 1. Configure the HRC Paths
-   - Open 'HRC/HRC.py' in a text editor and search for "users"(e.g., `Ctrl+F`)
+   - Open HRC/`HRC.py` in a text editor and search for "users"(e.g., `Ctrl+F`)
    - Replace the paths with your local Paths

 3. Process a PDF in the GUI